Tricia KingProfessor Neuroscience, Psychology

-Within this program of research, we are also interested in identifying efficient screening batteries that are sensitive to subtle cognitive changes to improve standard quality of care.
+Within this program of research, we are interested in identifying efficient screening batteries that are sensitive to subtle cognitive changes and may be used improve the standard quality of care.
 Early identification of individuals at risk for adverse long-term outcomes is critical.
 We are examining both traditional gold-standard clinical measures as well as computerized performance measures of core cognitive skills.
-These data also will provide direction to the development of interventions to mitigate the severity of late effects and optimize adaptive outcomes across the lifespan.
+These data also will guide the development of interventions to mitigate the severity of late effects and to optimize adaptive outcomes across the lifespan.

-All of these rewarding collaborations build upon my interests in optimizing outcomes of individuals with neurodevelopmental conditions across the lifespan.
+All of these rewarding collaborations build upon my interests of optimizing outcomes of individuals with neurodevelopmental conditions across the lifespan.

 Professor King has been a faculty member at GSU since completing her postdoctoral fellowship at Brown University Medical School in 2002.
 She is a Fellow of the Society of Clinical Neuropsychology of the American Psychological Association (APA, Division 40).
 She also serves as the faculty advisor on GSU’s chapter of the Association of Neuropsychology Students in Training (ANST).
 In 2019, Dr. King was the invited speaker for GSU Provost’s Women Inspire Series.
 In 2020, she was awarded GSU’s Outstanding Undergraduate Mentoring Award.

 Many of my students have developed clinical neuropsychological evaluation skills and research projects while contributing to these projects.